 United States Trade Representative at United States Government

-Ambassador Jamieson Greer is the United States Trade Representative, overseeing international trade negotiations and policy development.
+Ambassador Jamieson Greer serves as the United States Trade Representative, overseeing international trade negotiations and policy development.

 Donald B. Verrilli, Jr.